bandeep2000/Nosetest/README.md

-# Nosetest
+# Nosetest Docker file

-Nose tests docker file
+Nose tests docker file - please download or copy the above Dockerfile

+Dockerfiles are used to create docker images and this is just an example docker file to help you with nose images.

+You could store the image , once created in docker hub

 Docker images can be created using